raphaelc0elh0/rocketseat-desafio-01-conceitos-do-react/README.md

-# Finance App - Challenge 1 (Chapter 1) from Rockseat Ignite Course
+# Todo App - Challenge 1 (Chapter 1) from Rockseat Ignite Course

 * [About](#about)
 * [Installation](#installation)